 4. Line Up Your “A Team” in Advance.

 Assembling the right team to help you achieve the best possible outcome from your divorce can take some time.
-For starters, you will need an attorney who is both well-versed in Connecticut marital and family law and with whom you feel comfortable.
+For starters, you will need an attorney well-versed in Connecticut marital and family law and who makes you feel comfortable.
 Depending on your financial situation, she may suggest that you involve a financial professional prior to filing.
-In addition, we also frequently recommend that you consider involving a good therapist to help guide you through the emotional complexities of the process.
+In addition, we also frequently recommend that you consider involving a good therapist.
+They can help guide you through the emotional complexities of the process.

 In closing, there are some financial advantages to filing first in a divorce case.
-That said, whether or not you file first, the ultimate outcome of your divorce case should not be affected.
+That said, whether or not you file first should not affect the ultimate outcome of your divorce case.
 An experienced family law attorney, like those at Freed Marcroft, can represent your interests regardless of whether you are the plaintiff or the defendant.
 For help with your situation, contact us today here.